latest nhpb_banner 1__compressed2

 Financial assistance programs in South Carolina.

-Get financial assistance, free grant money and find free items in all cities and counties in South Carolina.
-Charities, churches, and government organizations help with electric bills, rent, transportation, and other expenses that low income families have.
+Find where to get financial assistance, free grant money and even free items in all cities and counties in South Carolina.
+The state has many charities, churches, and government organizations that help with electric bills, rent, transportation, and other expenses that low income families have.
 Or locate free stuff including food, gas vouchers for work, or hardship funds.
-Find financial help that may be available near you for low-income families in SC.
+There is a list below of places, including by county, that have financial help that may near you in SC.

 Qualified low-income families can also get free stuff in SC, which may include everything from a free car to get to a job to a hotel voucher, clothes or bus passes for work.
-Also find emergency financial help for paying a mortgage, car loan payment and learn where to get free government grant money to help pay utility in South Carolina.
+Also find programs as wide ranging as emergency financial help for paying a mortgage, car loan payment and learn where to get free money from a charity or the government to help pay utility in South Carolina.

 Find programs that help with bills in SC, housing costs, or that give free stuff to low-income families